yuanxizhang/quiz-game-frontend/README.md

-# Quiz Game - A Flashcard App
+# Quiz Game - A Quiz App with Built-in Flashcards and Job Search Tools
 > A simple web application that helps new developers master programming skills and improve their chances of getting a developer job.
 The frontend is built with React and Redux, the backend is built with Ruby on Rails and PostgreSQL

 ## Demo